Tsum Valley Trek

 Day 14: Burgi village – Chumling

 You embark on the same trail that we took upward.
-The trek in majority downhill and it would take around 6 – 7 hours to Chumling.
+The trek is majority downhill and it would take around 6 – 7 hours to Chumling.

 Day 15: Chumling – Philim